andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

     - Copy and paste this token
       - **NOTE**: This token will no longer be accessible from this point forward!
   - Enter in your Content Delivery API Access Token
-- Once complete, now you can run `npm run dev` to start the local development server
+- After that is done, now you can run `npm run dev` to start the local development server

 ## Gatsby Cloud Setup